aws-solutions-library-samples/aws-insurancelake-etl/resources/developer_guide.md

 ```

 Glue Job Unit Tests will be automatically skipped if no Glue/Spark environment is detected.
 For information on setting up a local Glue/Spark environment, refer to the following guides:

 * [AWS Blog: Develop and test AWS Glue version 3.0 and 4.0 jobs locally using a Docker container](https://aws.amazon.com/blogs/big-data/develop-and-test-aws-glue-version-3-0-jobs-locally-using-a-docker-container/)
 * [AWS Developer Guide: Developing and testing AWS Glue job scripts locally](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html)
+* Note that Hudi support and Glue Data Quality are not available in the AWS Glue Docker image.

 ## Known Issues